-Using Piklist you can easily display your Taxonomies as a Dropdown (Select list) or as Radio Buttons.
-This simple tutorial will show you how:
+Using Piklist you can easily display your Taxonomies as Radio, Checkboxes or a Select list (dropdowns).
+This simple tutorial will show you how.

 - Install Piklist

 - Decide if you are going to build your Piklist code as a plugin or in your theme.

 - With Piklist you can display fields as Metaboxes, on a Settings page or a Widget.
 Choose which one you want to use.